Saransh1329/BlackBox-Agentic-AI-for-Predictive-Maintenance/README.md

 Recommend Corrective and Preventive Actions (CAPA)

-Output everything in a structured Excel report
+The output is a structured Excel report that can be directly used by maintenance, reliability, and manufacturing teams.

-Once you run it, you don’t get charts to interpret.
-You get answers.

-Why This Matters
+## 🔍 What Makes It Different

-Most predictive maintenance tools stop at “this might fail.”
+Most predictive maintenance systems stop at “this might fail.”

-This one answers:
+This system answers:

 Why is it failing?

-How urgent is it?
+How urgent is the issue?

-What action should be taken now?
+What should be fixed now?

 What should be changed to prevent it permanently?

-That’s the difference between analytics and decision-making.
+No dashboards to interpret.
+No manual rule writing.

+## 🧠 Why Agentic

+The system reasons across:

+Fault history

+Severity

+Recurrence patterns

+Cost impact

+It prioritizes actions and generates explanations autonomously, acting as a maintenance decision agent rather than a simple model.

-Project Structure
+## 🗂 Project Structure

-The system is organized as a pipeline of notebooks, each with a clear role:

-File	Purpose
-ai1.ipynb	Data loading, cleaning, and normalization ai2.ipynb	Feature engineering and health indicators ai3.ipynb	Failure probability and RUL estimation ai4.ipynb	Fleet-level pattern and recurrence detection ai5.ipynb	Agentic reasoning for RCA and CAPA ai6.ipynb	Full pipeline execution and Excel report generation

-Each notebook builds on the previous one.

-Key Outputs
+├── ai1.ipynb   # Data ingestion and cleaning

+├── ai2.ipynb   # Feature engineering and health indicators

+├── ai3.ipynb   # Failure probability and RUL estimation

+├── ai4.ipynb   # Pattern and recurrence detection

+├── ai5.ipynb   # Agentic RCA and CAPA reasoning

+└── ai6.ipynb   # Full pipeline execution and report generation

+## 📊 Output

 The system generates a single Excel file containing:

-Asset / vehicle ID
+Asset or vehicle ID

-Fault description and category
+Fault category and description

 Failure probability (%)